keylime/keylime/README.md

 * See the HotCloud 2018 paper: [docs/old/hotcloud18.pdf](https://github.com/keylime/keylime/blob/master/docs/old/hotcloud18.pdf)
 * Details about Keylime REST API: [docs/old/keylime RESTful API.docx](https://github.com/keylime/keylime/raw/master/docs/old/keylime%20RESTful%20API.docx)
 * [Bundling a portable Cloud Agent](https://github.com/keylime/keylime/blob/master/docs/old/cloud-agent-tarball-notes.md) - Create portable tarball of Cloud Agent, for usage on systems without python and other dependencies.
-* IPsec Configurations
-  * [IPsec with Libreswan](auto-ipsec/libreswan) - Configuring Keylime with a Libreswan backend for IPsec functionality.
-  * [IPsec with Racoon](auto-ipsec/racoon) - Configuring Keylime with a Racoon backend for IPsec functionality.
 * [Demo files](demo/) - Some pre-packaged demos to show off what Keylime can do.
 * [IMA stub service](ima_stub_service/) - Allows you to test IMA and keylime on a machine without a TPM.
 Service keeps emulated TPM synchronized with IMA.